Health-RI/health-ri-metadata/Formalisation(shacl)/Core/ValidationShape/README.md

 # Validation Shapes

-This folder co
-This can be handy
+This folder contains all shapes in one file from the PiecesShape folder.
+This can be handy for instance validation tools.